-May End in a Lynching.
+A Brutal Assault on a Young Woman May End in a Lynching.

 CARROLLTON, Mo., Oct.
-14.-Yesterday afternoon about 4 o'clock, Miss Lena Bratvogel, while on her way home near here with her half-sister, Minnie Kinker, was met by a young negro at a lonely spot on the road and insulted by him.
-The girls started to run, when the negro caught Miss Bratvogel, dragged her into a cornfield and brutally assaulted her.
-Her screams attracted the attention of Webster Calhoun, who ran toward the place, but the negro managed to escape.
+1+ .- Yesterpose, and any attempt upon your part | day afternoon about 4 o'clock, Miss to do so will subject you to penalties | Lena Bratvogel, while on her way and to treatment that I am sure will home near here with her half-sister, Minnie Kinker, was met by a young negro at a lonely spot on the road and insulted by him.
+The girls started to upon which to base a judgment of run, when the negro caught Miss Bratvogel, dragged her into a cornfield and brutally assaulted her.
+Her is here indicated.
+As this is the only Webster Calhoun, who ran toward the screams attracted the attention of place, but the negro managed to es-

 Calhoun took the girl home and then came to town and gave the alarm.
 Officers immediately began a search and so far have arrested four young negroes.
-The people are deeply in-censed and if the girl identifies any of the prisoners there will almost cer-tainly be a lynching to-night.
+The people are deeply incensed and if the girl identifies any of the prisoners there will almost certainly be a lynching to-night.